hlacontainers/lrc/BUILDME.md

 The LRC images for Pitch and VTMaK are built from the Pitch CRC and VTMaK RTI Executive images respectively. **These images must be built first**.

-If the Pitch CRC image or VTMaK RTI Executive image is a **skeleton** image then the LRC images built from these will be **skeleton** LRC images.
-A skeleton image only contains a skeleton directory structure and some relevant (but empty) files, but not the actual LRC files.
-These need to be mounted afterwards at run time.
-The build steps for creating these images are identical.
-A skeleton image can be recognized by its tag.

 Perform the following steps to build the LRC images.

 ## Clone repository